-Figure 1: These maps show the shift of new wall construction from the interior of France to the border after the development of gunpowder for areas in which data is available (denoted by a thick grey line).
-The top row shows new wall construction (red points) juxtaposed with contemporaneous borders (thin black lines; dates are approximate due to data limitations on the dates of wall construction).
-We show only walls that are militarily advanced for their time period (stone and reinforced pre-1450 and bulwarks and bastions post-1450).
-From left to right, the top row of maps show pre-1190 construction alongside 1150 borders; 1190-1250 construction alongside 1250 borders; and 1250-1450 construction alongside 1350 borders.
-The bottom row shows borders as they stood in 1550, 1650, and 1750, juxtaposed with all post-1450 wall construction.
-We omit 1450 due to the small number of complex walls that were likely completed by that date.
+Figure 1: These maps show the shift of new wall construction from the interior of France to the border after the development of gunpowder for the (shaded) areas in which data is available.
+The left (right) panel shows new medieval (early modern) construction juxtaposed with borders from 1190 (1650).
+In each period, we show only walls that were militarily advanced for their time period (stone and reinforced in the medieval period and bulwarks and bastions in the early modern period).
 Before the gunpowder era, walls are likely to be built relatively far from the borders of France.
 Afterwards, they are more concentrated near France's expanding border.
+The location of Paris is depicted by a diamond.